Click for planning applications being looked at by CGCA and discussed at our fortnightly Planning Subcommittee meetings.

 The Night Tube

 London may benefit in some ways from a limited all-night weekend tube service such as the one introduced by TfL and the Mayor’s office last year.
-But in order for local communities not to suffer, it must be impeccably managed – with plans to deal with the impact ‘above ground’ of people’s changes in behaviour at night, especially near tube stations.
+But in order for local communities not to suffer, it must be impeccably managed – with better plans to deal with the impact ‘above ground’ of people’s changes in behaviour at night, especially near tube stations.

 Read more here.

 Short letting & renting through websites like AirBnB

 Reports of homes being rented out for short-term holiday lets have escalated in the past 2 years.

 Much of this activity is illegal, but people are willing to risk high fines because it is so profitable in an area of great tourist demand like the West End of London.
 The activity erodes the housing stock and pushes up rents.
 And it can cause great distress to neighbours from antisocial behaviour and crime, or even just from a high turnover of noisy people coming in and out of a building who are always in holiday mood and don’t know the rules or conventions.